 - Corpus luteum cyst: Once a follicle has ruptured, it becomes a corpus luteum.
 It releases oestrogen and progesterone to promote successful conception.
 In cases where the opening is somehow sealed, fluid accumulates inside the structure causing the corpus luteum to expand into a cyst.

 Some women develop many small cysts on their ovaries.
 This is known as polycystic ovary syndrome (PCOS) and can lead to difficulty getting pregnant.

 There are other causes of ovarian cysts which are unrelated to the normal menstrual function of the ovaries.
 These include:

-- Pregnancy: During early pregnancy, an ovarian cyst may form to support the pregnancy until the placenta develops.
-If the cyst remains late into the pregnancy, it may need to be removed.
+- Pregnancy: during early pregnancy an ovarian cyst may form and support the pregnancy until the placenta develops, it may have to be removed.

 - Severe pelvic infection: Pelvic infections can spread to the ovaries and lead to the formation of cysts.

 - Cystadenomas: Originate from ovarian tissue and may be filled with a watery liquid or a mucous material.

 - Dermoid cysts: Develop from the cells which make eggs and may contain tissue, such as hair, skin or teeth.
 They are rarely cancerous.

 - Endometriomas: These cysts develop as a result of endometriosis, a condition in which uterine endometrial cells grow outside your uterus.
 Some of those cells may attach to your ovary and form a growth.